 What is DMT?

-- DMT, or N,N-dimethyltryptamine, is a hallucinogenic chemical found naturally in the human brain and many plants.
-It is the main ingredient in ayahuasca, the traditional South American brew used for centuries by indigenous cultures for cultural, spiritual, and medical purposes.
+- DMT, or N,N-dimethyltryptamine, is a psychedelic chemical found naturally in many plants and animals.
+It is the main ingredient in ayahuasca, the centuries-old South American brew used by many indigenous communities for medical and spiritual purposes.

-- Depending on how it is processed, DMT can come as crystals, powder, or a soft clumpy material.
-It often has a yellowish-orange-pink or brownish color, and a distinctive odor similar to mothballs.
+- Depending on how it is manufactured or extracted, DMT can come as crystals, powder, or a soft clumpy material.
+It often has a yellow-orange or brownish color, and a distinctive odor similar to mothballs or shoe leather.

-- In ayahuasca, a plant containing DMT is boiled together with a second plant containing a monoamine oxidase inhibitor (MAOI) such as harmaline, and the brew is consumed orally.
-The MAO prevents the stomach from breaking down the DMT, allowing it to enter the brain.
+- To make ayahuasca, a plant containing DMT is boiled together with a second plant containing a monoamine oxidase inhibitor (MAOI) such as harmaline, and the resulting brew is drunk.
+DMT is destroyed in the stomach if consumed orally without an MAOI.

-- Effects from smoking DMT are felt within seconds.
-Peak effects last about 5-10 minutes, with mild to moderate residual effects lasting 30-45 minutes.
+- Effects from smoking DMT are felt within seconds, with peak effects lasting about 5-10 minutes.

-- After 5-10 minutes there is usually an abrupt return to baseline, although the user can be “taken back” momentarily a few more times during the come-down experience.
+- There is usually an abrupt return to baseline after 5-10 minutes, although the user can be “taken back” momentarily a few more times during the comedown experience.

 - The rapid onset and extreme intensity from smoking DMT can be overwhelming.
 Do not be fooled by the short duration!
 DMT is one of the most powerful psychedelics on the planet.

-- As with all psychedelics, “set” and “setting” are important factors in determining whether someone has a positive or challenging experience.
-“Set” is the mental state a person brings to the experience— their thoughts, mood and expectations.
-“Setting” is the physical and social environment in which the drug is consumed.
-Being in a good mental state with trusted friends in a supportive environment before taking DMT reduces the risk of having a difficult trip.
+- As with all psychedelics, “set” and “setting” are important factors in determining whether someone has a positive or difficult experience.
+“Set” is a person’s mental state (their thoughts, mood, and expectations), while “setting” is the physical and social environment in which the drug is consumed.
+Being in a good mental state, with trusted people in a supportive environment, reduces the risk of having a difficult trip on DMT.